surancy/ab-testing-notes/udacity/Overview.md

   e.g. 2 visitors, a clicks 0 times b clicks 5 times, CTR = 5/2; CTP = 1/2

-> Use a rate to measure **usability** and use a probability to measure **total impact**. e.g. usability measures how often a user find that button on a variety of buttons that they can click on. probability to measure how often a user went to the second page - we don't care if the user double-clicked, reload etc.
+> Use a rate to measure **usability** and use a probability to measure **total impact**.

+e.g. usability measures how often a user find that button on a variety of buttons that they can click on. probability to measure how often a user went to the second page - we don't care if the user double-clicked, reload etc. implementation of probability: count the unique one child page click of one page view.

+### Review statistics
+CTP follow a binomial distribution.
+Binomial distribution
+- 2 types of outcomes (success, failure)
+- Independent events
+- Identical distribution

+Ex.
+1. draw 20 cards from a shuffled deck, outcome red or black.
+Not binomial, not independent.
+Would be independent when we increase to a large sample size.
+2. roll a die 50 times, outcome 6 or other.
+Binomial
+3. clicks on a search result page, outcome click or not click.
+Not independent.
+Search one word and then would search again with slightly different words.
+4. complete course after 2 weeks, outcome complete or not complete.
+Very close to independent - students are often not related.
+5. purchase of item within one week, outcome purchase or not purchase.
+Not independent.
+The items in the shopping cart are related.

+### Design

+### Analyze